wallnerryan/pxdocs-backup/content/use-px-backup/backup-stateful-applications/jenkins.md

 #### Create a post-exec backup rule for Jenkins

-After our backup is triggered, we can start the build for `job-1` again using a post-exec rule.
-This ensures our job is not running during the backup and is restarted after the backup data is captured.
+After your backup is triggered, you can start the build for `job-1` again using a post-exec rule.
+This ensures your job is not running during the backup and is restarted after the backup data is captured.

 1. Navigate to **Settings** → **Rules** → **Add New**.
 2. Add a name for your Rule.